tommasobaiocchi/bitcoin-graph-analyzer/README.md

 2. **Graph Construction**:
    - Addresses are mapped to integer IDs for efficient indexing.
    - The directed graph maps transaction flows: address → transaction → address.
-   - The undirected graph is built by linking addresses that appear together in a transaction.

 3. **Graph Algorithms**:
    - **DFS** is used to compute the largest connected component.